Wazzani

-Al Wazzani (Al-Ouazzani), also known as Arab Louaize or Aarab El Louaizeh, is a small Lebanese village in the Hasbaya District of the Nabatieh Governorate, on the banks of the Hasbani River.
+Al-Wazzani (Al-Ouazzani, also known as Arab al-Louaizeh or Aarab El Louaizeh), is a municipality in the Marjayoun District of the Nabatieh Governorate, on the banks of the Hasbani River.
 The village is located about 1 km from the Wazzani Spring, a major source of the Hasbani, which is a tributary of the Jordan River.
 The village has about 200 residents.

+History

+Modern era

 In 2001 the Lebanese government installed a small pumping station with a 10 cm bore near the village, to supply water to the village as well the nearby villages al-Teiba and Ghajar.
 In March 2002 Lebanon also diverted part of the Hasbani to supply Wazzani village, an action that then Prime Minister of Israel, Ariel Sharon, said was a "casus belli" and could lead to war.

 The pumping station was destroyed during the 2006 Lebanon War.

+In 2024, a Lebanese soldier was killed by an Israeli drone strike in the village, a day prior to the Israeli invasion of Lebanon.

+Demographics

+In 2014 Muslims made up 100% of registered voters in Al-Wazzani.
+87.86% of the voters were Sunni Muslims and 12.14% Shiite Muslims.